hackfin/myhdl/README.md

 These currently use a different GHDL release than the travis CI setup from the master repository (https://github.com/myhdl/myhdl).

 See also 'Docker support' below.
+This specific branch builds a Binder environment from the provided Dockerfile.

 ------------------------